geronimus/jslib/functions/resolve-type-name/README.md

 ## However, BEWARE!!!

-This function is intended primarily for the development phase to construct meaningful error and log messages.
+This function is intended primarily to construct meaningful error and log messages during the development phase of a project.

 It is not really intended for use in program logic, and certainly never to produce any user-facing content.